tianhaoz95/acumany-re/docs/README.md

 To modify the docs, simply create/remove/modify the `README` files in the `docs` directory and open a pull request to check in the code (no further actions are needed).

+For more tricks on how to write beautiful docs, see the [tutorial](./documentation/docs-howto).

 ### Confidential

 Confidential information is documented in the Wiki of the private repository, [`acumany-re-credential`](https://github.com/tianhaoz95/acumany-re-credential).